-L.8.2.5 Process for interpretation of a standard
+SL.8.2.5 Process for interpretation of a standard

 The committee may establish a process to handle interpretation questions related to its standards from the users, and may make the resulting interpretations available to others in an expedient manner.
 Such a mechanism can effectively address possible misconceptions at an early stage and identify issues that may require improved wording of the standard during the next revision cycle.
 Such processes are considered, in ISO, to be "committee specific procedures" [see Foreword f)].
-In IEC, the committee shall use the Interpretation Sheet process (see IEC Supplement).

-L.9 High level structure, identical core text and common terms and core definitions for use in management systems standards
+SL.9 High level structure, identical core text and common terms and core definitions for use in management systems standards

-L.9.1 Introduction
+SL.9.1 Introduction